ELEMENTARY SCHOOL MINISTRY - WINTER 2026

 Sunday Morning Faith Formation (Sunday School)

-We cannot wait to explore the Christmas Story with you for six weeks in November and December.
+We cannot wait to explore prayer with you for the next five weeks through Lent.
 If you have not already, please fill out our Children & Family Ministry Annual Event Sign-Up here.

 At Abiding Presence, our Sunday morning faith formation follows a workshop model.
 Kids get to pick an age-appropriate workshop to engage in for the seven week session.
 Read more about our innovative approach to Sunday School in this article from The Living Lutheran magazine and scroll down the page to read our FAQs.